sawyer-king/WwiseAutoTrim/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE.md)

 A script used to automatically detect empty space and set trim points on all Audio Source Files in a Wwise project.
+Commonly referred to as a "strip silence".

 **Link to project:** [https://github.com/sawyer-king/WwiseAutoTrim/](https://github.com/sawyer-king/WwiseAutoTrim)